-Note that enemy ZOC will further limit whether a section of track can actually be used for trace supply or rail transport.
+Note that gauge, enemy units, and ZOC will further limit whether a rail path can actually be used for trace supply or rail transport.

-Old Game Note: This rule supersedes all previous game-specific Railroad Control rules.
-There is no longer a need to ever "move units through hexes" or to perform any other mechanical activity to "take control" of railroad hexes.
+Play Note: This supersedes all previous game-specific Railroad Control rules.
+There is no longer a need to move units through every rail hex - control of detrainable hexes is now the sole concern.